Standardization: 18th century attempts

 The implementation of standards in industry and commerce became highly important with the onset of the Industrial Revolution and the need for high-precision machine tools and interchangeable parts.

 Henry Maudslay developed the first industrially practical screw-cutting lathe in 1800.
 This allowed for the standardization of screw thread sizes for the first time and paved the way for the practical application of interchangeability (an idea that was already taking hold) to nuts and bolts.

 Before this, screw threads were usually made by chipping and filing (that is, with skilled freehand use of chisels and files).
 Nuts were rare; metal screws, when made at all, were usually for use in wood.
 Metal bolts passing through wood framing to a metal fastening on the other side were usually fastened in non-threaded ways (such as clinching or upsetting against a washer).
 Maudslay standardized the screw threads used in his workshop and produced sets of taps and dies that would make nuts and bolts consistently to those standards, so that any bolt of the appropriate size would fit any nut of the same size.
 This was a major advance in workshop technology.
+Maudslay's work, as well as the contributions of other engineers, accomplished a modest amount of industry standardization; some companies' in-house standards spread a bit within their industries.